chrisledet/rebasebot/README.md

 # rebasebot

-A GitHub integration service that rebases your Pull request branches when you ask
+A GitHub bot that rebases your pull request branches when you ask

 ## How it works